 The sharing economy is booming, transforming business models in markets across the world.
 From crowdfunding to peer-to-peer lending, from reselling and trading to co-working and talent sharing, collaborative creation and consumption are reinventing how business is done.

-While awareness of the sharing economy is relatively low in Europe, there are high rates of awareness and participation in Asia and the U.S. Some 22 percent of Ameri-can adults – some 45 million people – have offered some product or service in the sharing economy.
-In China, 50 million are people working in the country’s sharing economy, which is used by around 500 million consumers.
+While awareness of the sharing economy is relatively low in Europe, there are high rates of awareness and participation in Asia and the U.S, 22 percent of American adults – 45 million people – have offered some product or service in the sharing economy.
+In China, 50 million people are working in the country’s sharing economy, which is used by around 500 million consumers.

 Drivers and bike riders are already using their own vehicles to make extra cash by dropping off goods and purchases to customers’ homes.
-While in many countries crowdsourced and on-demand delivery is still largely focused on dining and takeout food, with companies such as Deliveroo in the U.K. recruiting armies of delivery drivers, in the U.S. Amazon, Postmates and others are paying the public to deliver goods in their local areas.
-Meanwhile, ride-sharing apps from BlaBlaCar, Uber and others are entering the delivery area.
+While in many countries crowdsourced and on-demand delivery is still largely focused on dining and takeout food.
+Companies such as Deliveroo and Amazon are paying the public to deliver goods in their local areas.
+Meanwhile, ride-sharing apps from organizations such as Uber are entering the delivery area.

 As Ben Gesing, Project Manager, DHL Trend Research, says: “The logistics industry has a huge opportunity to support and help the sharing economy.
 We’ve seen a massive drop in transaction costs with the progression of mobile technology, but a hike in transportation costs of goods as they get purchased and shared many times over.
 Logistics can play a huge role in reducing the transportation costs and friction consumers face when shipping goods.”